evkx/evkx.github.io/content/technology/lights/rearlights/_index.md

     <figcaption><h4>HiPhi X can show graphics in their segmented rear lights</h4></figcaption>
 </figur>

-As an example Audi Q6 e-tron have added an extra dimension to the exit warning function.
-Previously, it only informed the occupants when exiting the car, for example, if another car or a bicycle was approaching.
-But now, a specially adapted light signature in the rear light graphic warn cyclists or drivers approaching from behind.
+For example, the Audi Q6 e-tron has added an extra dimension to the exit warning function.
+Previously, it only informed the occupants when exiting the car, for example, if another vehicle or a bicycle was approaching.
+But now, a specially adapted light signature in the rear light graphic warns cyclists or drivers approaching from behind.
 In this way, the Audi Q6 e-tron extends its safety concept to other road users, increasing road safety for everyone.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/lights/rearlights/audiq8rearlights_2.jpg">